spitulax/nixos-config/secrets/README.md

 the ssh key is not password protected. `config.sops.age.sshKeyPaths` and `config.sops.gnupg.sshKeyPaths` should be empty.

-## Home manager config
+## Home Manager config

-Home manager sops config is located in `../modules/home/<username>/sops.nix`.
+Home Manager sops config is located in `../modules/home/<username>/sops.nix`.
 Each user also expects a default sops file which is `../secrets/users/<username>/secrets.yaml`, create it for each user.

 The age key is located in `$XDG_DATA_HOME/age/user.txt` with `600` permission.
 The age key should be